 So, the question is whether the system is gender biased.
 The answer is no.

-Here is the true point: if you are involved in any type of family law matter, whether it is a high conflict custody or visitation matter, or anything else, you need a great education from a highly experienced family law attorney before you make any move forward.
+Here is the true point: if you are involved in any type of family law matter, whether it is a high conflict custody or visitation matter, or anything else, you need a great education from a highly experienced men’s rights attorney before you make any move forward.
+Reach out to the experienced Maryland men’s rights attorneys at SIEGELLAW today by calling (410) 792-2300 or by requesting a consultation online.